xjtu-omics/STMiner/readme.md

 # Introduction

 Spatial transcriptomics revolutionizes transcriptomics by incorporating positional information.
-However, an emergency problem is to find out the gene expression pattern which can reveal the special region in tissue and find out the genes only expression in those regions.
+However, an emergency task is to find out the gene expression pattern which can reveal the special region in tissue and find out the genes only expression in those regions.

 ![STMiner](./pic/fig1.png)